roahmlab/kinova_robust_control/roahm_trajectories/README.md

  t_brake]
 ```

-Note that ARMTD trajectory is not 2nd-order continuous, which makes the robust controller struggle to track.
+Note that ARMTD trajectory is **not 2nd-order continuous**, which could make the robust controller **struggle to track**.
-You should track this trajectory using a PID controller or PID controller with gravity compensation.
+You should consider tracking this trajectory using a PID controller or PID controller with gravity compensation.

 ### ARMOUR_TRAJ (0x3002)
 The trajectory used in ARMOUR (Section IX.A, https://arxiv.org/abs/2301.13308)